Arnaviitp/Task-15-ML/IMPLEMENTATION_SUMMARY.md

 ## 🚀 Overview

-A fully-featured AI system that generates contextually relevant, engaging comments for social media posts using natural language processing, with emphasis on ethical automation practices and platform compliance.
+A fully-featured AI system that generates contextually relevant, engaging comments for social media posts using natural language processing, with emphasis on **full automation**, **user-friendly interface**, and ethical automation practices.

 ## ✅ Implemented Features